-How to Replace Front Struts on a Lincoln Mark VIII
+How to Replace a Front Lincoln Mark VIII Airbag

 I WOULD HIGHLY RECOMMEND DRENCHING DOWN THE LOWER BOLT ON BOTH SIDES WITH PB BLASTER OR SOME TYPE OF RUST PENETRANT BEFORE DOING THIS JOB!